zowe/zlux-build/conda/README.md

 # Conda for Package Managment of Zowe Plugins

-As Zowe is composed of components which can be extended by plugins, a standardized and simple way to find, install, upgrade, and list plugins in your Zowe environment is important to make it easy to get the most out of Zowe.
+As Zowe is composed of components which can be extended by Plugins, a standardized and simple way to find, install, upgrade, and list Plugins in your Zowe environment is important to make it easy to get the most out of Zowe.

 Package management as a concept generally provides a way to find packages such as plugins,